jmankoff/interaction/assignments/doodle.md

 YOUR_STUDENT_ID.zip
 ├── Part1Activity.java
 ├── Part2Activity.java
-├── Part3Activity.java
 ├── images (optional)
 │   ├── abc.jpg
 │   ├── ...
 │   └── xyz.jpg
-└── part3.csv (optional)
+└── part2.csv (optional)
 ```

-If you use your own images in [Part 3](#part-3), please include them in images folder.
+If you use your own images in [Part 2](#part-2), please include them in images folder.

-If you're positioning a large number of images for part 3, it may be best to use a CSV similar to `data.csv` which is used for the heart in [Part 1](#part-1).
-Include this as `part3.csv`.
+If you're positioning a large number of images for part 2, it may be best to use a CSV similar to `data.csv` which is used for the heart in [Part 1](#part-1).
+Include this as `part2.csv`.

 ## Grading (10pts)

 - Part 1
   - `addText`: 2 pts
   - `addLine`: 3 pts
+  - `UW` animation: 1 pt
 - Part 2
-  - `UW` animation: 1 pt
-- Part 3
   - Custom Doodle: 2 pts
   - Peer grading: 1 pts
 - Turn-in and compiles: 1pt